A good education produces young people with a positive sense of self-concept and sound emotional and mental well-being.

 These professionals are invaluable resources.
 Have them as guest speakers and allow them to share their ideas and technology policies.
 This is a great way to start the conversation about preventing cyberbullying and protecting your learners.

 Most local enforcement agencies partner with the Internet Crimes Against Children Task Force Program (ICAC).
-Access to ICAC provides you with lots of resourceful content, such as videos, which can come in handy for your school.
+Access to ICAC provides you with a wealth of resourceful content, including videos, which can be particularly helpful for your school.

 A community resource map is a visual representation of various skills available in your community that your school can benefit from.

-There are many experts and services within your community which can greatly benefit your school.
-By creating a resource map, you’ll get to know what services or materials people can advance to your school for free or at an agreeable cost.
+There are many experts and services within your community which can significantly benefit your school.
+By creating a resource map, you’ll get to know what services or materials people can access at your school for free or at an agreeable cost.

-Once you map out these resources, you can tap into your local people to create mutually beneficial results.
+Once you map out these resources, you can leverage your local connections to create mutually beneficial outcomes.

 A great school-community relationship creates a sense of belonging among students, teachers, and parents.
 It increases student learning opportunities while creating an inclusive learning environment.

-On top of that, it creates a great sense of responsibility for all stakeholders.
+Additionally, it fosters a strong sense of responsibility among all stakeholders.
 This is because all community members understand that they play a vital role in the learning of pupils.

-The key to strong relationships is to come up with a clear, shared vision.
+The key to strong relationships is to establish a clear, shared vision.
 Turn to Positive Action to bridge the gap between school and community.

 The program holistically improves: